 It is important to consult with a solar installer to determine the best-sized battery for your needs.
 They will be able to assess your individual circumstances and recommend a system that is right for you.

 The average cost of a 6kW battery in Australia is around $7,500, including GST.
-However, the exact cost can vary depending on a number of factors, including the battery type, brand, manufacturer, installer, and other factors.
-Solar batteries generally cost around $1,000 to $2,000 per kilowatt hour (kWh) of storage capacity in Australia.
+However, the exact cost can vary depending on a number of factors, including the battery type, brand, manufacturer, installer, and others.
+Solar batteries generally cost around $1,000 to $2,000 per kilowatt hour (kWh) storage capacity in Australia.
 For example, for a 4kWh battery, you’ll spend between $4,000 to $8,000.

 The cost of a 6kW battery can also be affected by the availability of government rebates and incentives.
-In Australia, the federal government offers a solar rebate of up to $4,000 to purchase and install a solar battery.
-Some states and territories also offer their own rebates or incentives.
+In Australia, the federal government offers a rebate of up to $4,000 to purchase and install a battery.
+Some states and territories also offer rebates or incentives.

-If you are considering installing a solar battery, getting quotes from several different installers is important to get the best possible price.
+If you are considering installing a battery, getting quotes from several installers is important to get the best possible price.
 You should also factor in the cost of installation when comparing prices.

 Here are some of the factors that can affect the cost of a 6kW battery in Australia: